 Setting up a child’s bedroom is a lot of fun.
 But it’s not always easy to come up with the perfect design scheme.
-Here are some ideas to get you started– before you start painting the walls and filling up all the space.
+Here are some ideas and tips what to consider to get you started– before you start painting the walls and filling up all the space.

 Age Matters when Creating a Child’s Bedroom